 Giorgi Bidzinashvili - Georgian National Museum

 Orozmani!
-New early Pleistocene (early stone age) site in Georgia is located 100 km southwest from capital city Tbilisi, 1200 m above sea level in the Lesser Caucasus.
+Already famous early Pleistocene (early stone age) site in Georgia is located 100 km southwest from capital city Tbilisi, 1200 m above sea level in the Lesser Caucasus.
 In the early 60’s faunal remains were discovered in Orozmani.
 The first archaeological excavations started in 2019.
 Early Pleistocene fossils of extinct animals and stone tools (indicating the presence of hominins) have been found at the site.
 The site is extremely important because of its close proximity (20 km) to one of the most famous prehistoric sites in Eurasia, Dmanisi, which boasts the earliest (1.8 million years) Hominin (H. erectus) remains outside of Africa.
 The deposits of the site are in between Mashavera and Orozmani basalts dated back to 1.83 Ma. and 1.77 Ma.

 People 18 and older in healthy physical condition can join the dig and do not need experience, just an open mind, and sharp eyes.
 Just get in your spot and start looking for artifacts.
-Archaeological material found to date includes prehistoric animal’s bones and stone artifacts.

 At the end of a perfect day, relax with other volunteers and the members of Orozmani scientific team and talk about the day’s finds.
 Go hiking to the beautiful landscape and enjoy picnics near the two rivers close to the site.